 - Line the bottom of your stockpot with aluminum foil and scatter the wood chips on top.
-Place the steamer basket without the center pin or a miniature roasting rack over the chips.
-Pour the flour into the cake pan and set on top of the basket or rack.
+Place the steaming rack over the chips.
+Pour the flour into the cake pan and set on top of the rack.
 Cover the stockpot with the lid and seal the edges with foil.

 - Set the pot on a stovetop burner on high heat for about 7-8 minutes then turn it off.
 Allow the pot to sit undisturbed for 35 minutes.
 The flour is now ready for use.

 - Whisk the flour, baking powder, rosemary, and sugar into a mixing bowl.
 Cut the butter into small pieces and stir in, or work in with a pastry cutter.
 Mix the milk in with a metal spoon until it makes a thick dough.
 Refrigerate for at least 30 minutes or until ready to bake.

 - Preheat the oven to 400° F. Tip dough onto a lightly floured surface and knead for a minute.
 Roll out a piece of parchment paper about 18 inches long, spray one side with cooking spray and dust with flour.
 Transfer the dough to the paper and roll out a 14″ x 12″ rectangle.

 - Slather the dough with marmalade, leaving an inch and a half gap between the edge of the dough and the marmalade on the long sides and one of the short sides.
 Leave about a 3-inch gap at the other end of the short side.
 Scatter walnuts over the marmalade until you have a small handful left to garnish with.